Kooroshoo/phaser3-typescript-classic-shooter-kourosh/README.md

 ![classic-shooter](https://user-images.githubusercontent.com/26629624/77252976-ca49a500-6c57-11ea-97bd-6db312c52c39.gif)

-The Game editable and pllayable from the folowing link: [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/phaser3-typescript-classic-shooter-kourosh)
+The Game is editable and playable from the folowing link: [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/phaser3-typescript-classic-shooter-kourosh)

 Description:  Create a top-down shooter HTML5 app.